Decarbonization

 If CO2 emission reductions do not proceed according to the roadmap or if other environmental impacts increase, there is a risk that the Group may suffer harm to our social credibility.
 In addition, delays in responding to climate change-related requests from customers could result in reduced sales opportunities.

 The Group pursues steady decarbonization initiatives and responds to individual customer requests.
 We also develop technologies and make capital investments to reduce our carbon footprint (CFP) and increase the percentage of recycled raw materials in accordance with the Sustainable Copper Vision.
-We are also building partnerships with external parties to achieve and disseminate the Sustainable Copper Vision.
+Furthermore, we are building partnerships with external parties to achieve and disseminate the Sustainable Copper Vision.

 2. Physical Risks